nicoleoprice/translation-interactive-map-daytime-nightime/README.md

 ## **Research, Process, and Troubleshooting**
 -	Languages
-o	Combination of Bing and Google Translate and free online dictionaries o	Some languages had unclear or hard-to-find translations, so the official language was used instead of the most spoken
+	- Combination of Bing and Google Translate and free online dictionaries
+	- Some languages had unclear or hard-to-find translations, so the official language was used instead of the most spoken